-As such, we have developed a SPSO compliant complaints handling procedure which means that you can complain about any element of our service during the application or allocation process to any of the partner landlords.
+As such, we have developed an SPSO compliant complaints handling procedure which means that you can complain about any element of our service during the application or allocation process to any of the partner landlords.
 For example, applicants may wish to appeal about the way in which priority for housing was assessed or their suspension or removal from the housing list.

-A full copy of the joint complaints procedure is available on request from any of the partners or from the HOME Argyll website at: http://www.homeargyll.co.uk/
+A full copy of the joint complaints procedure is available on request from any of the partners or from the HOME Argyll website.

 Applicants will be reminded of the opportunity to complain at key stages in the application and assessment process.
-We aim to ensure that complaints are minimised through the provision of high quality information and advice throughout the application and assessment process.